Barack Obama Grabs Lunch With Billionaire Warren Buffett At Omaha Country Club

-Former president Barack Obama made a quick stop in Omaha, Nebraska, Sunday afternoon to grab lunch with billionaire investor Warren Buffet, the Omaha World-Harold reported.
+Former president Barack Obama made a quick stop in Omaha, Nebraska, Sunday afternoon to grab lunch with billionaire investor Warren Buffett, the Omaha World-Herald reported.
 The two were joined by Buffett’s daughter Susie Buffett for lunch in a private room at the Happy Hollow country club, where Warren Buffett is a member.

 The lunch lasted about two and a half hours.
 Susie Buffett spoke with reporters afterwards, but would not comment at what was discussed during the private meeting.

 “I’m not going to talk about the meeting.
-I’m not telling,” she told reporters, according to the World-Harold.
+I’m not telling,” she told reporters, according to the World-Herald.
 “The three of us ate lunch.”

 Susie Buffett added that she did not know where the president’s security detail was while the three ate lunch.